igorstofficial/Hamilton-Cycle-Graph-in-C-Adj.-List-/README.md

-# Hamilton-Cycle-Graph-in-C-Adj.-List-
+# Hamilton-Cycle-Graph-in-C-Adjacency.-List-
-Here's the solution for Hamilton Cycle Graph in C using Adj.
-List
+Here's the solution for Hamilton Cycle Graph in C using Adjacency List.